mrkhanboyy/JBomber/README.md

 # JBomber V1.0
-Sms Bomber for Windows,Linux and Mac bases on Java.
+Sms Bomber for Windows,Linux and Mac based on Java.

 ## Note